haseebn19/requizle/README.md

 ### LaTeX Support

-You can include LaTeX mathematical notation in prompts, choices, explanations, and answers using Anki-style delimiters:
+You can include LaTeX mathematical notation in prompts, choices, explanations, and answers:

 - **Inline math**: Use `\(...\)` syntax, e.g., `"The formula \(E = mc^2\) describes..."`
 - **Block math**: Use `\[...\]` syntax for centered equations